seanbapty/ECE281_CE1/README.md

 Based on the given circuit, the output (F) should equal 1 for A!B + BC.
 Given this information, the output makes sense yielding 1 four times for !ABC, A!B!C, A!BC, and ABC.
 All of these satisfy either A!B OR BC.

+## Documentation

+I discussed how to format URLs for images in the README with Daniel Eichman.